Klitschko demands Fury rematch after bruising loss

 “I was well prepared for this fight but he was quick for his height.”

-Fury, at 2.06 metres some eight centimetres taller than his opponent, kept Klitschko at bay with the champion unable to unleash his lethal right and reduced to jabbing away with his left whenever he managed to get within striking distance and doing little damage.
+Fury, at 2.06 meters some eight centimeters taller than his opponent, kept Klitschko at bay with the champion unable to unleash his lethal right and reduced to jabbing away with his left whenever he managed to get within striking distance and doing little damage.

 “I never believed he would do it but he did.
 I was lacking speed and he was quick.
 I just could not find the right distance,” Klitschko said.
 “His reach bothered me.
 I tried it but it just did not happen.”